Science and Charity: Significance and legacy

 Picasso painted this scene when he was just 15 years old, the culmination of his academic training in Madrid.
 This painting was an ambitious composition for such a young painter, and it was awarded an Honorary Mention at the General Fine Arts Exhibition in Madrid in Spring 1897, followed by the Gold Medal at the Provincial Exhibition in Malaga.
 Despite his success, Picasso criticised his training and did not continue to paint in this formal style.
-Instead, he chose to pursue an artistic career that lead him away from his academic training.
+Instead, he chose to pursue an artistic career that led him away from his academic training.

 Pepe Serra, director of Museu Picasso commented on Picasso's early display of artistic talent stating, "In 1897, when he painted Science and Charity, Picasso did not yet exist.
 This is a work by Pablo Ruiz, a boy of only fifteen who was already extraordinarily gifted technically for painting".

 Provenance

 Once completed, the painting was presented at the General Exhibition of Fine Arts in 1897 in Madrid, and later in the Málaga Provincial Exhibition of the same year.
 Once the exhibition was closed, the work would remain in Málaga, at the home of Salvador Ruiz Blasco, Picasso's uncle.
 When Blasco died in 1918, his widow sent the work to Barcelona, where it hung in the home of the Vilató Ruiz family on Passig de Gracia until the artist donated it to the museum in 1970, along with other works.
 Science and Charity entered the museum with the registration number MPB110.0465 and is exhibited in Gallery 13.